h-livv/janus/README.md

 # Janus

-> How do physical beamline parameters influence coupled high-energy particle simulations, and how can computational methods explore and optimize those systems?
+> A computational framework for studying how beamline parameters influence high-energy particle transport and production.

-Janus is the computational system built to investigate that question.
-It couples particle-interaction simulation with deterministic beam transport so that physical parameters can be changed and their effect on downstream beam behavior and particle production can be measured.
-The present case study is antiproton production from high-energy proton–target collisions.

-## Question

-The immediate instance of the question is antiproton production: how target, beam, and transport parameters affect yield and the distributions that leave the beamline.

-The aim is not only a single optimum.
-The work is meant to ask:

-- which parameters the coupled simulation is sensitive to
-- how the search space is structured
-- how physical parameters interact
-- what simulation-based optimization costs, and how different strategies behave

-The repository currently contains the simulation system they require.
+Janus couples Geant4 particle-interaction simulations with Xsuite beam transport to study how physical parameters affect downstream beam behavior.

 ## System

 ![Geant4 target bombardment in Janus](docs/assets/bombardment.png)

-The built case study is **26 GeV proton bombardment of a high-Z target**. [`collision/config.json`](collision/config.json) defaults to a 26 GeV proton beam and an iridium target (`G4_Ir`).
-Geant4 simulates the target interaction.
-Xsuite transports the resulting particles through the beamline in [`transport/config.json`](transport/config.json).
+The current case study is 26 GeV proton bombardment of a high-Z target, with antiproton production as the primary observable.

 ```text
 Geant4 (engines/geant4/, collision/)